-Aycliffe would have been a relatively peaceful agricultural area up until the late $18^{th}$ - early $19^{th}$ Century, when quarries and water driven mills powered by the River Skerne became numerous and the gradual industrialisation of the area would have become more evident.
+Aycliffe would have been a relatively peaceful agricultural area up until the late 18^{th} - early 19^{th} Century, when quarries and water driven mills powered by the River Skerne became numerous and the gradual industrialisation of the area would have become more evident.

 The coming of the railways had a major influence on the development of the area, bringing increased migration and greater prosperity.
 During the Second World War, the Government established an ordnance factory near Aycliffe Village as the area was often shrouded in mist and therefore not prone to aerial bombardment.
 After the war this became the basis of an industrial estate.

-Although many of the original buildings have been demolished or modified, the old Bakelite plant, which occupied areas 7A, 11RS and some of 7F, can still be seen today along with a number of overhead pipes, bunkers and earth mounds.
-The site is commemorated with a story board memorial (photo above).
-It is located within the grounds of the INOVYN Chlorvinyls (Ineos) factory and is not accessible to the public.
+Although many of the original buildings have been demolished or modified, the old Bakelite plant, which occupied areas 7A, 11RS and some of 7F, can still be seen today along with a number of overhead pipes, bunkers mounds.
+The and earth site is commemorated with a story board memorial It is located within the (photo above). grounds of the INOVYN Chlorvinyls (Ineos) factory and is not accessible to the public.
 However, a memorial stone has been placed outside St Clare's Church in a small, beautiful garden where everyone may visit. (photo opposite)